What is a life insurance living benefits rider?

 Any remaining money that isn’t advanced to you will be left and paid out to your beneficiary after you pass away.

-How a living benefits rider can work
+How a life insurance living benefits rider can work

 To better understand the value of a living benefits rider, consider Tom’s story…